rdwz/astro-design/README.md

 6. If your styles aren't rendered correctly, make sure Astro has been successfully installed into your project tree and `astro.css` is correctly imported.

-When building layout structures, don't forget to use [Flexbox Grid](https://github.com/kristoferjoseph/flexboxgrid), which is already built in your project as an Astro dependency.

 ## Contributing

 It's awesome that you want to contribute to Astro!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) to learn how it works.